The Design Home is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Nope, that’s just about the dream for most people.

-Even for those rip-roaring and ready to get back to the main office to synergize with the team, the new reality means a partial or majority of time will still be spent working from home.
+Even for those rip-roaring and ready to get back to the main office to synergize with the team, the new reality means a partial or the majority of the time will still be spent working from home.

 Might as well build a well-designed outdoor home office that fulfills all your needs and makes you get even more work done in less time.